 Sydney was at OutCasting from 2013 until she left for college in September 2016.
 She left as a senior in high school who enjoys music and thinks dogs are really cool.
 Sydney is not quite sure what she wishes to pursue in college and the future, but hopes to do something that matters to others.

 Michael is an art student who joined OutCasting as a high school senior.
 He is interested in LGBTQ+ rights, culture, and media.
 He loves having the opportunity to work with radio and video equipment and is an enthusiast of technology.
 He is passionate about art, culture, and communication of all kinds.

 Keren joined the outcasting team in May 2014, her senior year of high school.
 During her senior year, Keren served as the president of her school's Gay Straight Alliance.
-Now almost a junior in college at the University of Pittsburgh, her involvement in LGBT*QIA activism is still going strong.
+Now a student at the University of Pittsburgh, her involvement in LGBT*QIA activism is still going strong.
 She is the president of a Jewish LGBT organization on campus and is receiving a certificate in Gender, Sexuality, and Women's Studies.
 In her spare time she does stand-up, travels, and watches as much TV as she can fit in her schedule.